Emrys-Hong/machine_learning/NLP/discourse_parsing/workshop.md

 - [dataset insights](http://conll15st.blogspot.com/?view=classic)

 ## Rule:
-(a) the discourse connective is correctly detected (for Explicit discourse relations) \
+(a) the discourse connective span is correctly detected (for Explicit discourse relations) \
 (b) the sense of the discourse connective is correctly predicted \
-(c) the text spans of its two arguments are correctly predicted (Arg1 and Arg2).
+(c) the text spans of its two arguments are correctly predicted (Arg1 and Arg2). (it is a 1-0 mark)\
+it is only a true positive if all the subtasks mentioned above is correct.

 ## Linguistic Resources: